 For the best results, you should ensure that you only use warm water during this process.
 “Drizzle a few drops of your water onto the inside of your wrist.
 If it is warm and comfy for you, then it will no doubt be warm and comfy for your yeast too.
 However, if it is not warm and instead feels hot, it most likely will be too hot for your yeast to survive.
 By the same token, if it is too cold, then your yeast will simply remain dormant,” according to Bob’s Red Mill.

 Shape the two dough portions into loaves and place them in a greased pan.
 Let them sit until the loaves have risen at least one inch above the pan.
 Bake them at 350 degrees Fahrenheit for about 30 to 40 minutes.
-Take them out and brush with butter to enjoy your first ever home-baked bread.
+Take them out and brush them with butter to enjoy your first ever home-baked bread.
 The recipe will take about 1 hour of preparation and cooking.
-You will need to allow the dough to rise an additional 90 minutes.
+You will need to allow the dough to rise for an additional 90 minutes.

 Buttery dinner rolls